St. Croix Tribal Head Start

-Annually the St. Croix Tribal Head Start partners with the St. Croix Tribal Clinic to offer a “Child Health and Wellness Event” where all children who have applied to Head Start are seen for a Head Start physicals and wellness screening (hearing, nutrition, vision, dental, well-child, immunization, etc).
-During this event any head start child, siblings, or other children in the community under 18, may be seen for a full well-child check-up, free of cost
+Annually the St. Croix Tribal Head Start partners with the St. Croix Tribal Clinic to offer a “Child Health and Wellness Event”, where all children who have applied to Head Start are seen for a Head Start physical and wellness screening (hearing, nutrition, vision, dental, well-child, immunization, etc.) During this event, any Head Start child, siblings, or other children in the community under 18, may be seen for a full well-child check-up, free of cost.

 St. Croix Tribal Head Start

 Hertel, WI 54845